Gauge is important because everyone crochets with a different tension. Learning how to work a gauge swatch is very important.

 When to Gauge Swatch

-Gauge swatches are one of those things are that often skipped.
-They take extra time and they are rather boring.
+Gauge swatches are one of those things that are often skipped.
+They take extra time, and they are rather boring.
 I mean, everyone really wants to get started on that awesome project right away.
 Who wouldn’t?

 And there are always patterns that do not need a gauge swatch at all.